ErpNetDocs/tech/advanced/string-interpolation/examples/entity.md

 #### Breakdown
 1. `'Public_Users(ba8469d7-4854-4ff1-a5ac-a0a60414b061)'`
-2. Acquires an object of type 'User' from the `Public_Users` entity with the provided Id --> Fail. <br> Could not find an object with such an Id.
+2. Acquires an object of type 'User' from the `Public_Users` entity with the provided 'Id' --> Fail. <br> Could not find an object with such an Id.
 3. Returns error.